-Terrorist groups continue plotting possible attacks in Turkey.
-Terrorist organizations explicitly target Western tourists and expatriates.
+Country Summary: Terrorist groups continue plotting possible attacks in Turkey.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.

-Under the current State of Emergency, security forces have detained individuals suspected of affiliation with alleged terrorist organizations based on scant or secret evidence and grounds that appear to be politically motivated.
+Security forces have detained tens of thousands of individuals, including U.S. citizens, for alleged affiliations with terrorist organizations based on scant or secret evidence and grounds that appear to be politically motivated.
 U.S. citizens have also been subject to travel bans that prevent them from departing Turkey.
-Participation in gatherings, protests, and demonstrations not explicitly approved by the Government of Turkey can result in arrest.
-The Government of Turkey has detained and deported U.S. citizens without allowing access to lawyers or family members, and has not routinely granted consular access to detained U.S. citizens who also possess Turkish citizenship.
+Participation in demonstrations not explicitly approved by the Government of Turkey, as well as criticism of the government (including on social media), can result in arrest.

 If you decide to travel to Turkey:

 Sirnak Province, Hakkari Province, and Any Area within six miles (ten kilometers) of the Syrian Border – Level 4: Do Not Travel